f5devcentral/f5-agility-labs-threat-stack/docs/class1/App_Infra_Protect.rst

 Vulnerabilities
 ^^^^^^^^^^^^^^^
-Threat Stack Agent retrieves a list of installed packages on the host each day and matches against all known Common Vulnerabilities & Exposures (CVEs) captured in the National Vulnerability Database (NVD).
+Application Infrastructure Protection (AIP) Agent retrieves a list of installed packages on the host each day and matches against all known Common Vulnerabilities & Exposures (CVEs) captured in the National Vulnerability Database (NVD).
 It then compares them against the published security notice and triage data from the specific Linux distribution.

 .. note::
  For a feature walthrough of Vulnerability Assessments navigate here: https://threatstack.zendesk.com/hc/en-us/articles/115001295270-Vulnerability-Assessment-Feature-Overview